kertijayancom/-video_player_application_frontend_part/README.md

 - bookmarkPanel : on bottom side, by navigation page.

-this app is using Angular Material and Flex
+This Project was generated using Angular Material and Flex This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 ![alt text](img1.png "screenshoot")
 ![alt text](img2.png "screenshoot")